 How to make a windscreen claim

-Requesting a windscreen replacement or repair doesn’t impact on your no claims discount, and this is standard across the insurance industry.
+Having a windscreen replaced or repaired doesn’t impact your no claims discount and this is standard across all insurers.

-You can book a windscreen repair or replacement online.
-Our repairers will only need to confirm your surname and postcode to find your insurance details.
+You can book for a repair or replacement online, and our repairers will only need to confirm your surname and postcode to find your insurance details.